Brown Environmental Leadership Lab (BELL): Rhode Island

 To reduce your risk of a tick bite you are

-Should you find a tick on yourself, Brown Health Services will implement a protocol that may include tick removal and/or a preventative course of antibiotics.
-Some families may be interested in purchasing tick repellent clothing for this activity prior to the course or having their own clothing treated.
-Information can be found here. (https://web.uri.edu/tickencounter/ticksmart/)
+Should you find a tick on yourself, BELL Staff will implement a protocol that may include tick removal and/or a preventative course of antibiotics.
+Some parent(s)/guardian(s) may be interested in purchasing tick-repellent clothing or permethrin to treat clothes and shoes prior to the course.
+Information can be found here

 If you experience any flu-like symptoms, joint aches or a bulls-eye rash, upon your return home, you should contact your medical provider and inform them that you have been in an area where there are deer ticks that sometimes carry Lyme disease.